AadSama0404/TMB-MTGraph/README.md

   Includes all baseline models used for comparison.

 - `results/`
-  Stores outputs such as processed data, predictions, and plots.
+  Stores outputs such as predictions and plots.

 - `run_TMB_MTGraph.py`
   Main script to train and evaluate TMB-MTGraph.